 - Enable billing for the project.

 Before you can use Google Cloud Storage, you need to enable billing for your project if you haven't already done so.
-To enable billing, select Settings in the left sidebar of the project, click Enable billing, and the Google Developers Console will guide you through the process.
+In the left sidebar, select Settings > Enable billing, and the Google Developers Console will guide you through the process.
 Enabling billing does not necessarily mean you will be charged.
 See Pricing and Terms for more information.

 How to activate Google Cloud Storage for a project